lana-20/mobile-testing-interview-questions/README.md

 ## [Most used ADB commands](https://github.com/lana-20/adb-commands)

-Here is a list of some common [ADB (Android Debug Bridge)](https://github.com/lana-20/android-debug-bridge) commands which I use frequently:

-- [ ] <code>adb shell</code>: open a shell on the connected device, allowing you to run commands on the device directly

   - [ ] When I conduct interruption testing, I use the <code>adb shell</code> util to turn the mobile and WiFi service networks on and off.
 For example:

             adb shell svc data enable